-Data source: Primary data collection from the quantitative surveys in Fiji and PNG

-Overall, at the client level, changes through the results chain can only be mapped for a very linear pathway due to the paucity of data and absence of in-depth impact studies commissioned either by PFIP or conducted internally for the projects by the partners themselves.
-There have been attempts to analyse partner level data as reported in the Impact Pathways project conducted jointly by PFIP-II and BFA.42 For example, anonymized data for Vodafone Fiji showed that of the 27% of consumers that were active post registration, 28% did MANAGE (stretch money over a short term), 33% did GET (receive a payment), 35% did PAY (utility payments, P2P) and 36% did PROTECT (retain some money over a period of time) over a one year period.
+Data source: Primary data collection from the quantitative surveys in Fiji and PNG and BFA.44 For example, anonymized data for Vodafone Fiji showed that of the 27% of consumers that were active post registration, 28% did MANAGE (stretch money over a short term), 33% did GET (receive a payment), 35% did PAY (utility payments, P2P) and 36% did PROTECT (retain some money over a period of time) over a one year period.
 In addition, 88% of active Vodafone PAY users reported that they now have a greater number of people they can ask for emergency funds compared to the number they could ask before they used mobile money.
 This has helped understand the potential of financial services beyond just immediate use cases to overall impact on financial and overall wellbeing.
 Evidence for financial services to create one or more development impact(s), especially leading towards, if not the achievement of other SDGs cannot be discounted and should ideally be enabled through effective data collection.
 Integration of impact assessments and M&E plan at partner level would help programmes like PFIP-Phase II to be able to map the different impact pathways to indicate, even early in the product cycle, how customers are using the service and what benefits they are receiving - critical information for service providers to tweak and adapt their value proposition to low income clients.
 In this way, it can become a strategic tool for financial institutions to provide their customers with all the benefits that are possible, as well as a tool with which donors supporting those institutions to see where their strategies are paying off.
 Ultimately, this puts the impact on the customers at the centre of the strategies for both.